 Following educators on Twitter will help you to keep up-to-date on the latest advice and research in education, as well as find and share resources, and be part of a passionate, international community of professionals.

-If you’re not sure where to get started, here’s 15 educators and #edtech accounts we recommend following this year and beyond (list in no particular order):
+If you’re not sure where to get started, here’s 10 educators and #edtech accounts we recommend following right now (list in no particular order):

 1. @russell1955 (Russell Stannard)

 Winner of the British Council Technology Award 2010, Russell runs teachertrainingvideos.com and tweets about using technology in education.

 Hannah reflects and writes about her experiences as an English teacher in Post 16 education, CPD leadership and her current role as Online Learning Specialist at the Chartered College of Teaching.

 3. @GrahamBM (Graham Brown-Martin)

 Graham is the founder of Learning Without Frontiers, a global think tank that brought together renowned educators, technologists and creatives to share provocative and challenging ideas about the future of learning.

 Mary spends time in schools talking to pupils, teachers and leaders about learning, leadership and the curriculum.
 She maintains that there are no quick fixes and that great outcomes for pupils are not achieved through tick boxes.
 She is working with senior leaders on the link between educational values and high standards.

 Doug is the author of the international bestseller Teach Like a Champion.
 He is the coauthor with TLAC team colleagues of Practice Perfect, Reading Reconsidered: A Practical Guide to Rigorous Literacy Instruction.
 In addition to his work studying teachers he is the front man in the nation’s foremost Kenny G cover band.
 His favorite words are "Huzzah" and "Yam".
 He is also founder of @UncommonSchools.